richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 # Optimisations to the solutions

 Donald Knuth said "premature optimisation is the root of all evil" and he's right.
 Don't try to optimise until you know where the problems are.
-There is a bit of a caviat here though, you should have "designed" your problem properly first.
+There is a bit of a caveat here though, you should have "designed" your problem properly first.

 Optimisation can get you local maxima, but maybe not the global.
 A bit of information from later, if you started with a brute force C implementation, you can get it down to under 2 minutes with compiler optimisations and profiling, but I can get Python down to less than 1 second by translating the ranges rather than brute forcing things without ever optimising the Python solution.